alexander-klokov/image-convolution/README.md

 - High occupancy does not guarantee high performance.
 - Following common sense could lead to a dramatic performance boost.
+- For this particular kernel, using the _float_ type instead of the "more reasonable" _unsigned char_ allowed me to avoid shared memory bank conflicts.

 ## Input image and the Convolution Kernel